anthol42/QMAP/QMAP/docs/references/QMAPBenchmark.md

 training set and False for sequences that are too similar to a sequence in the test set.
 Train your model on the subset of your training dataset where the mask is True and evaluate it on the benchmark dataset.
 Do this for all splits.
 See the example section for more details.

-Thresholds:

-- 55: This threshold enables a split that is considered natural as it have a maximum identity distribution between the train and test set similar to natural independent peptide datasets.

-- 60: This threshold enables a harder split because it increases the diversity of the test set.
-Even if the maximum identity distribution is shifted to more similar sequences between train and test compared to the natural split (55), it is considered conservative as models do not perform as well on this split.
-It is recommended to use this split as it gives a more conservative estimate of the model's real-world performance.

 ## Method: `accuracy()`